Welcome.

-As I picked them apart, I discovered how the network effect can be used as a control mechanism, creating artificial scarcity.
+As I picked them apart, I discovered how the network effect creates artificial scarcity and can be used as a control mechanism.
 This piece exists in conversation with that piece.
 If you like to read the first piece, it’s right here.
 But that’s not completely necessary.
 I've made the end of the piece our starting point.
-And as this series continues, we'll revisit it through excerpts.

 I’ve accepted I will always live in a mixed reality of some sort or other.
 I know I will not always recognize the constructions framing my reality.
-But I did think my experience with Mormonism made me less vulnerable to worldbuilding schemes that promisd networked salvation.
-I even wrote about it!
+But I did think my experience with Mormonism made me less vulnerable to world-building schemes promising networked salvation.

 Related Reading

-On July 20, The Times published a profile about Mormon social media star Hannah Neeleman and her family.
+On July 20th, The Times published a profile about Mormon social media star Hannah Neeleman and her family,

 Meet the queen of the ‘trad wives’ (and her eight children)